jameskelly33/Milestone-Project-4-LangSchool/README.md

 * Create a new app via the Heroku website and choose a name and appropriate region.

 * Add a Postgres database to the app via the resources section.

-* A Postgres databse requires 2 dependencies to run, dj_database_url and psycopg2, which can be installed from the project's terminal using a pip install.
+* A Postgres database requires 2 dependencies to run, dj_database_url and psycopg2, which can be installed from the project's terminal using a pip install.

-        pip3 install dj_databse_url
+        pip3 install dj_database_url

         pip3 instal_pycopg2

-* Once these dependencies have been succesfully installed is is important to add them to the requirement.txt file of the project.
+* Once these dependencies have been successfully installed is  important to add them to the requirement.txt file of the project.

         pip3 freeze > requirements.txt

-* In order to save any data stored in the previous databse it is important at this stage to creat a JSON dump of the data in the current databse using this command.
+* In order to save any data stored in the previous database it is important at this stage to create a JSON dump of the data in the current database using this command.

     python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json